 The impact on skill and capacity building through education and training is even more critical, as it has equipped nonprofits with the knowledge to improve productivity, efficiency and effectiveness.
 Over 20 webinars have been held and 12 NGO Connection Days, attended by 732 nonprofits and 906 individuals.

 “Pearl Consulting is consistently capable, creative and smart.
 Most impressive was their ability to integrate two very different worlds: the corporate world and that of the NGOs.
-I highly recommend Pearl Consulting for any organization with complex, multi-stakeholder program or project management needs.”
+I highly recommend Pearl Consulting for any organisation with complex, multi-stakeholder programme or project management needs.”
 Mike Yeaton, Vice President, TechSoup Asia